chase439/dotfiles/README.md

 Dotfiles
 ===================
-These dotfiles are prefs and settings for the Linux environment.
-It is mostly based on webpro/dotfiles.
-I've generalized the dotfiles as much as I can, but I've also personalized some files for my specific projects.
+These dotfiles are preferences, configurations, and settings for the Linux environment.
+They are generalized and personalized to the user and specific projects.
 Please review the files and use them at your own risk.

 Installation
 ===================